Applied Food Science

 You must have successfully completed the following subject(s) before starting this subject:

-Bachelor of Food and Nutrition students can undertake this subject if they have been enrolled in the prerequisite subject DTN102 in the previous study period.
-However if the prerequisite subject is failed you will automatically be removed from this subject.
+Prior to enrolling in DTN305, you must either have completed, or have been enrolled to complete DTN102 in the preceding study period.
+A pre-requisite waiver is not required if the above criteria is met.
+If the prerequisite subject/s is failed, you will automatically be removed from this subject prior to census.
 Contact an Open Universities Australia student advisor for more information.

 - OtherDetails -